Rabter1/dawn-icletta/README.md

 #### Rich Text
 Added an option that allows the content width to make use of 100% of the available width

+#### Main search
+Commented out the main search input since it is in header in custom liquid

+#### Header search
+Commented out the search icon since it is above header in custom liquid

 #### Added global custom CSS file
 Added global CSS file to make quick changes (assets/custom-icletta.css)
 ### Active workarounds: